ProtonMail/proton-bridge/BUILDS.md

     * for `windows`, the binary will have the file extension `.exe` (e.g `proton-bridge.exe`)
     * for `darwin`, the application will be created with name of the project directory (e.g `proton-bridge.app`)

+### Tags
+Note that repository contains both Bridge and Import-Export apps and they are not released together.
+Therefore, each app has own tag prefix.
+Bridge tags starts with `br-` and Import-Export tags starts with `ie-`.
+Both tags continues with semantic versioning `MAJOR.MINOR.PATCH`.
+An example of full tag is `br-1.4.4` or `ie-1.1.2` (current versions in October 2020).

 ## Useful tests, lints and checks
 In order to be able to run following commands please install the development dependencies: